Algebraic supergroups and Harish-Chandra pairs over a commutative ring: Acknowledgments

 \section{Acknowledgments}

 The first-named author was supported by JSPS Grant-in-Aid for Scientific Research (C)~23540039.
-He thanks Fabio Gavarini who kindly answered the author's questions about results in \cite{G1, G2}, sending Erratums.
+He thanks Fabio Gavarini who kindly answered his questions about results in \cite{G1, G2}, sending Errata.
 The second-named author was supported by Grant-in-Aid for JSPS Fellows 26E2022.

+{\bf Note.}\quad After the present paper was accepted for publication the authors proved in Theorem 5.7 of the preprint ``On functor points of affine supergroups," arXiv:~1505.
+06558v2, the following: in the situation of Section A.2 above, Conditions (E2) and (E3) implies (E1), provided $\overline{\mathbf{A}}$ is $\Bbbk$-flat.
+As is remarked by Remark 5.8 (2) of the preprint, it follows that to define the category $\mathsf{AHSA}$ in Section 4.3 above, we may weaken Condition (C1) to (C1')~$W^{\mathbf{A}}$ is $\Bbbk$-free.
+For this weakened condition (C1') together with (C2) and (C3) turn out to ensure the existence of an isomorphism $\mathbf{A} \overset{\simeq}{\longrightarrow} \overline{\mathbf{A}} \otimes \wedge(W^{\mathbf{A}})$ of left $\overline{\mathbf{A}}$-comodule superalgebras; see Definition 2.1 above.